Susan "Sue" Owen '94 February 21, 2020 2:09 PM updated: July 21, 2022 11:52 AM

 2010s - Two on-campus Musters; Worldwide reading

 In 2012, the student Muster Committee and the Brazos County A&M Club began holding separate Musters again.
 Both are “campus” Musters: The BCAMC Muster was held in the Clayton W. Williams, Jr. Alumni Center in 2012 and has been in the MSC from 2013 to 2019 (then virtual in 2020 and off-campus in 2021 and 2022).

 As in recent decades, the student Muster typically calls students; students’ immediate family; active military former students; current and recent faculty and staff; and members of the 50 Year Reunion Class.
 Please see tx.ag/Criteria for exact wording and further information.
 The number of names called at the student Muster was 125 in 2018 and 136 in 2019.

 The complete worldwide list of names compiled by The Association numbered 1,640 in 2018 and 1,653 in 2019.

-In 2018, The Association instituted a new annual practice to eliminate the chance that any Aggie’s name might be missed: the Live Worldwide Roll Call, in which more than 1,600 names are read aloud over the course of several hours, and each is answered with “Here.
+In 2018, The Association instituted a new annual practice to eliminate the chance that any Aggie’s name might be missed: the Live Worldwide Roll Call, in which typically more than 1,600 names are read aloud over the course of several hours, and each is answered with “Here.”